alvin-dennis/shadow-dev/README.md

 ## Description

-This is a dark theme for Visual Studio Code designed to provide a comfortable coding experience with eye-friendly colors and good readability.
+This is a dark theme for Visual Studio Code designed to provide a comfortable coding experience with eye-friendly colors and good readability and avreage contrast.

 ![Sample1](assets/Theme1.png)